annulen/sysdig-wiki/Sysdig-Examples.md

 > sysdig -s4096 -T -cstdout proc.name=cat

 ####Performance and Errors

+* See all the failed file opens by httpd
+> sysdig "proc.name=httpd and evt.type=open and evt.rawres<0"

 * See the files where most time has been spent
 > sysdig -ctopfiles_time